AmirTJ/EECS-3311/README.md

 * [booksOrganization UML](https://drive.google.com/file/d/1UyWOcrv5Uz0oB5oZYCP1FU3hzafjCo0e/view?usp=sharing)

 ### Itr2
 (Attention, you need to use junit 5 here.
-And need to add external JARs, SQL connector in build path.)
+And need to add external JARs, SQL connector in build path.
+You need to download the EECS3311project forder's zip file to use it )
 ### Classes
 * Borrow
 * StudentAccount